dharmatarha/SFG_aging_study/README.md

 ```
 [soundOutput, allFigFreqs, allBackgrFreqs] = createSingleSFGstim(stimopt);  % see the help for loudness correction option (loudnessEq flag)
 ```
-The matrix `soundOutput` holds the raw audio of the stimulus, play it with any method you prefer (e.g. quick check with `sound(soundOutput, stimopt.sampleFreq)`.
+The matrix `soundOutput` holds the raw audio of the stimulus - play it with any method you prefer (e.g. quick check with `sound(soundOutput, stimopt.sampleFreq)`.
 To check if the generated audio reflects the stimulus options, run the plotting function plotChordsSingleStim:
 ```
 fig = plotChordsSingleStim(soundOutput, stimopt, allFigFreqs, allBackgrFreqs);
 ```